Vincennes: History

-On the morning of 15 October 1917, famous femme fatale Mata Hari was executed for espionage by a French firing squad at Vincennes.
+On the morning of 15 October 1917, famous femme fatale Mata Hari was executed for espionage by a French firing squad at Château de Vincennes.

 In 1929, the commune of Vincennes lost about half of its territory when the city of Paris annexed the Bois de Vincennes, a large part of which belonged to the commune of Vincennes.

 Vincennes was also the site of some famous European colonial expositions in the 20th century in which fairs were held to showcase artifacts from former European colonies.

 Population

 Sights

 The city is famous for its castle, the Château de Vincennes, and its park, the Bois de Vincennes hosting the only larger zoo in Paris, Paris Zoological Park (though these two are now within the limits of the City of Paris).
 It also features a large military fort, now housing various army services.
 This fort and an adjoining plain known as the "Polygon" has historically been an important proving ground for French armaments.

 The city is also home to the Service Historique de la Défense (SHD), which holds the archival records of the French Armed Forces.